Xilinx/Vitis_Libraries/motor_control/docs/src/guide_L1/IPs/qei.rst

 Profiling
 ============

-The Post-Synthesis Resource usage are shown in the table1 below.
+The Post-Synthesis Resource usage is shown in the table1 below.
 The QEI C/RTL co-simulation on CPU, and the result is based it in table2.

 .. table:: Table 1 Post-Synthesis Resource usage